Metropolitan Life North Building: Tenants

 SL Green Realty has owned 11 Madison Avenue since 2015.
-The primary tenant is Credit Suisse.
+The primary tenant was Credit Suisse.
 In recent developments, UBS has initiated plans to relocate its investment banking staff from 1285 Sixth Avenue to 11 Madison Avenue, the former headquarters of Credit Suisse.
 The move is part of the ongoing integration process following UBS’s acquisition of Credit Suisse, aimed at consolidating operations and optimizing office space.
 The relocation underscores UBS’s commitment to streamlining its corporate structure and fostering collaboration by housing its workforce under fewer roofs in strategically located buildings.
-Additionally, Yelp, Inc. and several Sony companies such as Sony Corporation of America, Sony Music Entertainment, and Sony Music Publishing occupy the building.The restaurant Eleven Madison Park is at street level on the Madison Avenue side of the building.
+Additionally, Yelp, Inc. and several Sony companies such as Sony Corporation of America, Sony Music Entertainment, and Sony Music Publishing occupy the building.
+The restaurant Eleven Madison Park is at street level on the Madison Avenue side of the building.
 The restaurant, which opened in 1998, offers a vegan multi-course tasting menu.

 The building previously served as Met Life's records warehouse.